-Specifically, the approach presented in this paper facilitates new insights into the emissions related to the sub-sectoral elements of an agri-food value chain.
-Breaking up the value chain into components, the analysis shows that most value is generated at the processing stage of the value chain, with greater processing value in more sophisticated value chains such as dairy processing.
-On the other hand, emissions are in general highest in primary production, particularly for the ruminant meat sectors, albeit emissions from purchased animal feed are higher for poultry than for other value chains, given the lower animal based emissions from poultry than from cows or sheep.
-The analysis highlights these agri-food subsectors as distinctive supply chains where emissions per unit of output are much higher for beef and sheep meat value chains than for pig and poultry meat value chains.
+Breaking up the value chain into components, we find that most value is generated at the processing stage of the value chain, with greater processing value in more sophisticated value chains such as dairy processing.
+On the other hand, emissions are in general highest in primary production, albeit emissions from purchased animal feed is higher for poultry than for other value chains, given the lower animal based emissions from poultry than from cows or sheep.
+The analysis highlights that emissions per unit of output are much higher for beef and sheep meat value chains than for pig and poultry meat value chains.